 - Article 7 is the Storage and erasure of Electronic Communications Data.

 - Article 18 refers to the responsibilities of Independent Supervisory Authorities.

 Penalties of €10million or 2% of global revenue can also be given (A8, A10, A15, A16) and for some Articles the decision of the penalty imposed falls to the member state.

-Redstor have been helping organizations to comply with data protection laws and regulations for almost 20 years.
-As a specialist in protecting and securing data, Redstor have helped organizations adhere to the Data Protection Act (DPA), the School Financial Value Standards (SFVS) and other industry specific regulations.
-With the impending General Data Protection Regulation (GDPR), Redstor is committed to helping all organizations comply.
+Redstor have been helping organisations to comply with data protection laws and regulations for almost 20 years.
+As a specialist in protecting and securing data, Redstor have helped organisations adhere to the Data Protection Act (DPA), the School Financial Value Standards (SFVS) and other industry specific regulations.
+With the impending General Data Protection Regulation (GDPR), Redstor is committed to helping all organisations comply.